Does reverse engineering PCB mean anything to you?

 Step 1: Inverse Bound Designing

-First off, it’s crucial to make sure your PCB has well-lit images on both sides.
+First, it’s crucial to ensure your PCB has well-lit images on both sides.

 Why?

-It’s because you’d be creating a layout for developing a schematic with the two sides.
+It’s because you’d create a layout for developing a schematic with the two sides.

-Then, you can draw the layout on a graph paper, using a bare board.
-Also, it’s best to use symbols for each component.
-Plus, you must ensure that you work towards capturing the right scale.
+Then, you can draw the layout on graph paper using a bare board.
+It’s best to use symbols for each component.
+You must also ensure that you work towards capturing the right scale.

-But if you’re handling more complex PCBs, it’s ideal to abandon your pencil and paper.
+But if you’re handling more complex PCBs, abandoning your pencil and paper is ideal.
 Instead, you can opt for photographs, even though they are more time-consuming.
 Hence, a quality camera and great lighting will ease the process.

 Step 2: Build the Layout

 Let’s face it.
-You can’t run away from taking multiple editing steps for both layout types.
-And it’s because reverse engineering PCB requires a lot of focus and time.
+You can’t avoid taking multiple editing steps for both layout types.
+This is because reverse engineering PCB requires a lot of focus and time.

-Usually, editing steps apply to both sides of the PCB.
-It means you’d have to run the process twice.
+Usually, editing steps apply to both sides of the PCB, so you’d have to run the process twice.
 That way, you’d be able to generate a double-sided schematic.

-And the editing steps depend on the colors, measurements, and type of PCB.
-So, they include:
+The editing steps depend on the colors, measurements, and type of PCB.
+So they include:

 - Painting the board’s solder pads to avoid being misplaced during transfer